Why Giving Day Matters

 Holding a Giving Day expresses our belief in the power of broad-based support, especially from alumni.
 It's also a reminder that each and every person who sees the promise of George Mason University, its amazing faculty and enterprising students, can be a donor.

 How Faculty and Staff Can Help

-Whether you give or not, a Giving Day also proves that everyone in the Mason community can be a fundraiser—especially faculty and staff.
-Many of you already make gifts to Mason, contributing more than a million dollars already this fiscal year.
-Your connections to current students, former students and other alumni, friends and neighbors, all make you supremely suited to be one of Mason's ambassadors as Giving Day draws near.
-Your advocacy for this effort, and for Mason, will be especially important as we begin—in a climate of reduced government support for higher education—to build a culture of giving back across our alumni base.
+Whether you give or not, Giving Day also proves that everyone in the Mason community can be a fundraiser—especially faculty and staff.
+Many of you already make gifts to Mason.
+Your connections to current and former students, to other alumni, and to friends and neighbors, make you supremely suited to be one of Mason’s ambassadors as Giving Day draws near.

 So please do what you can to get the word out.
-Learn about our funding projects at givingday.gmu.edu, post to social media why you support our university (using hashtag #Give2Mason), and mark your calendars for Giving Day itself: April 6, 2017.
-Your contribution is one we can all be proud of for taking Mason faster farther.
+Learn about our funding projects at givingday.gmu.edu, post to social media why you support our university (using hashtag #Give2Mason), and mark your calendars for Giving Day itself: April 5, 2018.
+Your contribution is one we can all be proud of for taking Mason faster and farther.

 Thank you for supporting Mason.

 Janet E. Bingham, PhD

 President, George Mason University Foundation